France v Belgium World Cup 2018 semi-finals: what time is kick-off and what TV channel is it on?

 When will the winner play in the final?

-The victor of this semi-final will go on to face either Croatia, Russia, England or Sweden with those four sides currently contending in the quarter-finals.
+The victor of this semi-final will go on to face either Croatia or England with those sides currently contending in the semi-finals.

 The final will be held at the Luzhniki Stadium in Moscow at 4pm BST on Sunday 15th July, with the game airing both on ITV and BBC1.